 - Is the location in a low- or high-crime area?

 There are actually even more important points but you get the idea.
-Location is huge!
+The location is huge!

 Anyone with a real estate license knows that the neighborhood is very important.
 And not just for its appearance.
 Does the community have amenities?
 Is there a Homeowners Association (HoA)?
 What are their HoA dues?